 Roller coaster view at Universal Orlando.

 As for Islands of Adventure, this park features seven themed islands.
 Throw your hands up on the Incredible Hulk Coaster at Marvel Super Hero Island and take flight on Pteranodon Flyers in the Jurassic Park area.
-This park is preferred by thrill ride lovers.
-And, Volcano Bay is the resort water park.
+Thrill-ride lovers prefer this park.
+And Volcano Bay is the resort water park.

 Location: Universal City, California